jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools-2018.md

 Heap memory = younger generation + older generation + permanent generation
 Younger generation = Eden area + two Survivor areas (From area, To area)

+**SITE** (a unique stack trace of a fixed depth)

 ## stack

-## monitoring tools
+## monitoring tools introduction

+### jdk built-in command line tools

-jps finds running Java processes by scanning through /tmp/hsperfdata_<username> directory.
+jps/jstat/jstatd tools find running Java processes by scanning through /tmp/hsperfdata_<userid> directory or or C:\Users\userid\AppData\Local\Temp\hsperfdata_<userid> directory.
 Each HotSpot-based Java process creates a file in this directory with the name equal to the process ID.

+jps/jstat/jstatd tools look for data under the system default tmp dir, not the one set by -Djava.io.tmpdir=<..>

 The file /tmp/hsperfdata_<username>/<pid> contains various counters exported by the JVM.
 These counters can be read by an external process.
 This is exactly how jstat works.

 So, jstat can always read counters of a local Java process, but in order to be able to monitor a remote machine, jstatd needs to be running.

-jmap, jstack and jinfo use Dynamic Attach mechanism.
+jinfo/jstack/jmap tools use Dynamic Attach mechanism.
 These utilities connect to the target JVM via UNIX-domain socket and send the corresponding command to the JVM.
 The command is executed by the remote JVM itself.

+jhat - to analyze binary format of heap dump files.

+-agentlib:hprof, -agentlib:jdwp

+**-Joption**
+Pass option to the java launcher called by jdk buildin monitoring tools.
+For example, -J-Xms48m sets the startup memory to 48 megabytes.
+It is a common convention for -J to pass options to the underlying VM executing applications written in Java.

+JVM TI: Java Virtual Machine Tool Interface

+### jdk built-in visual tools

+jconsole (old), jvisualvm (new)

 ## bin/jps(JVM Process Status)

-jps is mainly used to list all JVM processes running in a host.
-The output info include main class, jvm params, application params.
+If jps is run without specifying a hostid, it will look for instrumented JVMs on the local host.
+If started with a hostid, it will look for JVMs on the indicated host, using the specified protocol and port.
+A jstatd process is assumed to be running on the target host.

+jps only returns the processes run by the current session user.

 jps [options] [hostid]

+output format:
+	lvmid [ [ classname | JARfilename | "Unknown"] [ arg* ] [ jvmarg* ] ]

+This example assumes that the jstatd server, with an internal RMI registry bound to port 2002 (default port is 1099), is running on the remote host.

+	jps -l remote.domain:2002
+	3002 /opt/jdk1.7.0/demo/jfc/Java2D/Java2Demo.JAR
+	3102 sun.tools.jstatd.jstatd -p 2002

+	su <userid>; jps

+## bin/jstatd

+start up a jstatd daemon server for remote monitoring by jps or jstat tools. jstatd server register itself in a remote RMI registry. jstatd server is used by jps tool and jstat tool.

-## bin/jstat, bin/jstatd (JVM Statistical Monitoring Tool)
+## bin/jstat (JVM Statistics Monitoring Tool)

 	jstat [ generalOption | outputOptions vmid [interval[s|ms] [count]] ]

 	// the following output is GC information, sampling time interval is 250ms, sampling number is 4: jstat -gc 21711 250 4

+example: Monitor instrumentation for a remote JVM

+This example attaches to lvmid 40496 on the system named remote.domain using the -gcutil option, with samples taken every second indefinitely.

+jstat -gcutil 40496@remote.domain 1000

+The lvmid is combined with the name of the remote host to construct a vmid of 40496@remote.domain.
+This vmid results in the use of the rmi protocol to communicate to the default jstatd server on the remote host.
+The jstatd server is located using the rmiregistry on remote.domain that is bound to the default rmiregistry port (port 1099).

 ## bin/jinfo (before java 8), bin/jcmd (after java 8)